aletts54/DATA_ENGINEERING_ETL/README.md

 **Main Functionality:**

-REST API with the Fast API Python library that displays a basic custom HTML webpage with 3 Post Methods to upload data into PostgreSQL and calculates weekly average trips by area or region.
+REST API with the Fast API Python library that displays a basic custom HTML webpage with 3 Post Methods to upload data into PostgreSQL and calculates weekly average trips by area or region

 **Project Folders**
 - **API:** Contains the main  program, it's a REST API python code that triggers an Apache Spark ETL Job.